ideas/guides/style/nodejs/README.md

     }
     ```

+  - Wrap immediately invoked function expressions in parentheses.
+An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
+Note that in a world with modules everywhere, you almost never need an IIFE.

+    ```javascript
+    (function () {
+      console.log('Welcome to the Internet.
+Please follow me.');
+    }());
+    ```

   - Never declare a function in a non-function block (if, while, etc).
 Assign the function to a variable instead.

     ```javascript